About

 - Pikes Peak Community College, 2017 — General Studies & Business

-My work has spanned legislative testimony, peer-led research, arts-based dissemination (photovoice, zines, graphic novels), participatory budgeting, jail visiting rooms, and city- and state-level advisory boards.
+My work has spanned legislative testimony, qualitative research, arts-based dissemination (photovoice, zines, graphic novels), participatory budgeting, jail-based peer support models, and city- and state-level advisory boards.
+National panels on overdose prevention centers.
 Shift power, share resources, keep people alive.

-If you’d like to collaborate on community-engaged research, policy advocacy, peer support program design, or Harm Reduction education — or to bring Craft Consulting in on a project — please get in touch.
+If you’d like to collaborate on community-engaged research, policy advocacy, peer support program design, or Harm Reduction education — or to bring Creative Resistance in on a project — please get in touch.